Since we first covered bowling back in 2008, three of Hong Kong’s alleys have disappeared.

 On your left you will come to the service counter where you book your lane.
 Prices are posted above the counter.

 The cost per game varies depending on the time of day and day of the week.
 Generally, you will pay $38 HKD per game, per adult after 6pm.
 For details, go here.

 A VIP room with bowling is also available for rental.

-Alternatives to Thunderbowl that still exist include the bowling center at South China Athletic Association near Causeway Bay (you need to join as a member first,) E-Max Bowling City in Kowloon Bay, and the least expensive, Dragon Bowl in Tsuen Wan.
+Alternatives to Thunderbowl that still exist include the bowling center at South China Athletic Association near Causeway Bay (you need to join as a member first,) E-Max Bowling City in Kowloon Bay (UPDATE: now closed!,) and the least expensive, Dragon Bowl in Tsuen Wan.